 Dundalk woman Lisa Smith has period of detention extended

-Gardaí have just released a statement regarding the detention of Dundalk woman Lisa Smith.
+Gardaí have just released a statement to say that the detention period of Lisa Smith "has been extended a further 24 hours and she remains in Garda custody at a South Dublin Garda Station."

+Ms Smith was arrested on Sunday 1st December 2019 at Dublin Airport on suspicion of terrorist offences,

 Leave your comment